tomhiskey/tom-personal-site-jekyll/index.md

 Over the past 10 years I’ve worked in the Health & Safety, Legal and Healthtech sectors, for EcoOnline, Thriva, Farewill and others.

-I’ve delivered successful products across web and mobile for enterprise B2B SaaS and scaling B2C startups.
+I’ve delivered successful digital products across web and mobile for enterprise B2B SaaS and scaling B2C startups.

 I’m an end-to-end product designer and researcher, relishing everything from deep problem discovery to crafting delightful, accessible UI – always cross-functionally.